Network /

 The 2.4-kilometre long Circle Line Extension (CCLe) opened for passenger service on 14 January 2012 and extended from Promenade to Marina Bay station.

-The three-station 4-kilometre long Circle Line Stage 6 (CCL6), connecting HarbourFront to Marina Bay stations, will complete the loop of the CCL.
+The three-station 4-kilometre long Circle Line Stage 6 (CCL6), connecting HarbourFront to Marina Bay stations, will complete the loop of the Circle Line.

 The CCL6 was initially slated for completion by 2025, however the Transport Minister said in parliament on 5 March 2021 that the opening is pushed back by a year to 2026 due to the COVID-19 pandemic.